 What type of information will we record about you?

 If one of our ambulances attends you, or you are transferred between hospitals by ambulance, we will collect information about you to help us identify and treat you.
-This will be written on a patient clinical record along with details of your symptoms and condition, and any treatment we give you.
+This will be written on a patient clinical record along with details of your symptoms, condition, and any treatment we give you.
 We are also required to record details of your ethnicity and other information to help us monitor the equality of the services we provide.

 If you make a complaint or an enquiry about the service we have provided, or have contact with us on another matter, we will keep a record of all the relevant details in a file for case management purposes.
-In some cases, we may need to obtain information from the hospital we have taken you to in order to investigate a complaint or deal with an enquiry.
+In some cases, we may need to obtain information from the hospital we took you to in order to investigate a complaint or deal with an enquiry.

 What happens to your clinical records?

 Other health and social care professionals involved in your treatment or care may ask us for information about your use of our services or the treatment you received.
-Provided we are satisfied that they do need this information for your care, or you have given permission, we will provide this to them.
+Provided we are satisfied that they need this information for your care, or you have given your permission, we will provide this to them.

 Helping us to train our staff and monitor their work

 Clinicians may need a copy of the patient clinical records they have completed for their training, but they will blank out information which could identify you before they do this.
 London Ambulance Service Paramedics may receive clinical feedback on the outcomes and associated treatments of the patients they have attended, to support their learning and development to improve the care they provide.